Stock Markets Rise On Fresh Hopes For Trumps Tariff Approach - UrduPoint

 The closely watched survey also showed that UK business activity hit a six-month high, a glimmer of good news for Britain's struggling economy.

-However, positive sentiment has been tempered as the US Federal Reserve last week warned that "uncertainty around the economic outlook has increased" while the central banks of Japan and Britain also warned about the impact of the White House's policies.
+However, positive sentiment has been tempered as the US Federal Reserve last week warned of "uncertainty around the economic outlook."

-Chinese Premier Li Qiang said at the weekend that Beijing was readying for "shocks that exceed expectations" ahead of the latest tariff measures, adding that "instability and uncertainty are on the upswing".

-His comments came as he met heads of some of the world's biggest companies, including Apple, Qualcomm, FedEx and Pfizer.

 Asian markets fluctuated through the day, with Tokyo falling while Hong Kong and Shanghai rose.